 Emotional abuse may take several forms.
-It may for example, take the form of threats to report the woman to child welfare authorities as an unfit mother.
+It may for example, take the form of threats to report the parent to child welfare authorities as an unfit parent.
 A partner may obstruct access to postnatal care.
-They may refuse to support a woman financially during following the birth of their baby.
-Many women who experience family violence after having a baby or with young children are reluctant to leave because they are financially vulnerable, or they fear what their partner may do.
+They may refuse to support their partner financially during following the birth of their baby.
+Many dependant parents who experience family violence after having a baby or with young children are reluctant to leave because they are financially vulnerable, or they fear what their partner may do.
 They may also try to protect their children from the impacts of the violence, and in doing so put themselves in an even more vulnerable position.

-Violence is harmful to both the woman and her children.
-Family violence has significant mental health impacts for women, and is linked to postnatal depression, anxiety, and decreased attachment to the baby.
+Violence is harmful to both the parent and her children.
+Family violence has significant mental health impacts, and is linked to postnatal depression, anxiety, and decreased attachment to the baby.
 It is also associated with lower rates of breastfeeding.

 If you are, or think you may be experiencing family or partner violence, it is important for you, your baby and other children you may have to seek help.

 Talking to a trusted health professional in confidence is a good first step.
 This may be your GP or your maternal and child health nurse.
 These health professionals will be aware of local services in the areas that can assist you.
 They can also assess the potential impacts that this may have on your and your children’s level of safety, health and well-being.